QuailRunSoftware/EasyCraft/README.md

 Conceptual Basis

-This code is based on concepts from the 1962 SIMSCRIPT Simulation Programming Language developed at the RAND corporation by Harry M. Markowitz, J. Hausner, and H. W. Karr.
+This code uses concepts from the 1962 SIMSCRIPT Simulation Programming Language developed at the RAND corporation by Harry M. Markowitz, B. Hausner, and H. W. Karr.

 These concepts provide a "World View" of Entities, Attributes, and Sets.
 The Entities are data objects (consider them as equivalent to 'c' structs) and their Attributes (consider them as 'c' data members).
 A Set is an ordered collection of Entities (consider them as 'c' linked lists).